 Film crews are often using Newlands as a filming base around the area.
 These are planned with our Countryside Events Team and the income generated from this goes back into countryside improvements and upkeep of sites within our Countryside Estate.
 We will keep you up to date on when they are expected to be based at the far end of the carpark, but access for countryside users is unaffected.

 Dates for filming will be added to this page once confirmed.

 The Guildford section of Battersea Cats and Dogs Home plan to be at Newlands Corner from time to time to talk to people about what they do and responsible dog ownership.
 Drop by and say hello if you're up there.

-An accessible trail exists on the bridleway behind the visitor centre and has been there for many years, this is now called the Dormouse Trail.
-External grant funding has been sought to improve the signage and works to be carried out in July 2021.
+An accessible trail exists on the bridleway behind the Discovery Centre and has been there for many years, this is now called the Dormouse Trail.
+External grant funding has been sought to improve the signage and works are being carried out.

 Out of all the feedback received from the public consultation in 2017, the majority focused on the prospect of having a new visitor centre.
 The original plan was to bring all the visitor facilities, including the cafe and an education room together in one building, which would provide the indoor seating that's needed.
-In view of public feedback, we have invested in upgrading and updating the existing Visitor Centre, now renamed the Discovery Centre and due to be open to the public by September 2021.
+In view of public feedback, we have invested in upgrading and updating the existing Visitor Centre, which is now renamed the Discovery Centre.

 Anything new would not only be subject to all the normal planning regulations and consultations, but would be developed in partnership with current and potential users, including families, elderly people and people with disabilities, all of whom we are trying to encourage to come to Newlands Corner by improving the facilities.